galaxyproject/training-material/topics/statistics/tutorials/hyperdimensional_computing/tutorial.md

 # Introduction

 `chopin2` ({% cite Cumbo2020 %}) implements a domain-agnostic supervised classification method based on the hyperdimensional (HD) computing paradigm.
-It is ano open-source tool and its code is available on GitHub at [https://github.com/cumbof/chopin2](https://github.com/cumbof/chopin2).
+It is an open-source tool and its code is available on GitHub at [https://github.com/cumbof/chopin2](https://github.com/cumbof/chopin2).

 In this tutorial, we are going to work on a dataset with microbial relative abundances (RA) and presence/absence information (BIN) computed on metagenomic samples collected from individual affected by the colorectal cancer (CRC) in a case/control scenario.
 The main goal is to build a supervised classification model over the RA profiles with `chopin2` in order to discriminate case and control samples with a high accuracy.